JepsonNomad/phenomap/cran-comments.md

 ## Note:

-* This submission is an updated version of an existing package on CRAN.
+* This submission is a package update to accommodate the shift from rgdal/raster to sf/terra.
+Vector operations are not included so terra is the only spatial library required for the new version; dplyr is no longer imported either because it is now unnecessary for phenomap operations.

 ## Test environments

-* OS X El Capitan v.10.11.6, R 3.4.2
+* OS X Monterey v.12.3.1, R 4.1.0
 * Windows 7 (x64), R 3.4.2

 ## R CMD check results

-R CMD check results
 0 errors | 0 warnings | 0 notes

-Warning message:
-roxygen2 requires Encoding: UTF-8

 ## Downstream dependencies